-(2) Usable marijuana lots consisting of dried leaves and flowers must be tested for the following:

-(a) through (c) remain as proposed.

-(d) microbiological screening; and

-(e) heavy metals screening; and

-(f) remains as proposed, but is renumbered (e).

-(3) Marijuana concentrate and extract lots must be tested for the following:

-(a) and (b) remain as proposed.

-(c) heavy metals screening;

-(d) and (e) remain as proposed, but are renumbered (c) and (d).

-(6) The sample and related lot or test batch fail quality assurance testing for moisture analysis if the results exceed the following limits:

-(a) water activity rate of more than 0.65 aw; and

-(b) (a) moisture content no more than fifteen twelve percent.

-(7) The sample and related lot or test batch fail quality assurance testing for foreign matter screening if the results exceed the following limits:

-(a) two five percent of stems 3mm or more in diameter; and

-(b) five two percent of seeds or other foreign matter.

-(10) Heavy metals will be tested at random.
+- (2) Usable marijuana lots consisting of dried leaves and flowers must be tested for the following: - (a) through (c) remain as proposed. - (d) microbiological screening; and - (e) heavy metals screening; and - (f) remains as proposed, but is renumbered (e). - (3) Marijuana concentrate and extract lots must be tested for the following: - (a) and (b) remain as proposed. - (c) heavy metals screening; - (d) and (e) remain as proposed, but are renumbered (c) and (d). - (4) and (5) remain as proposed. - (6) The sample and related lot or test batch fail quality assurance testing for moisture analysis if the results exceed the following limits: - (a) water activity rate of more than 0.65 aw; and - (b) (a) moisture content $\underline{no}$ more than $\underline{fifteen}$ $\underline{twelve}$ percent. - (7) The sample and related lot or test batch fail quality assurance testing for foreign matter screening if the results exceed the following limits: - (a) two five percent of stems 3mm or more in diameter; and - (b) five two percent of seeds or other foreign matter. - (8) and (9) remain as proposed. - (10) Heavy metals will be tested at random.
 A sample and related lot or test batch fail quality assurance testing for heavy metals if the results exceed the limits provided in the table below.

 Heavy Metals

+Limits;

+Unprocessed/Dry

-Limits; Unprocessed/Dry Flower Limits; Extract
+Flower Limits; Extract

+Inorganic

-Inorganic arsenic 2.0 μg/g 4 10 μg/g
+arsenic 2.0 μg/g 1 10 μg/g

 Cadmium 0.82 μg/g 4.1 μg/g

 Lead 1.2 μg/g 6.0 μg/g